-Nova Southeastern University's Center for Psychological Studies (CPS) offers continuing education workshops to psychologists, clinical social workers, mental health counselors,
+Nova Southeastern University's Center for Psychological Studies (CPS) offers continuing education workshops to psychologists, clinical social workers, mental health counselors, marriage and family therapists, and school psychologists.
+These courses, which are presented by leading mental health professionals, contribute to the lifelong learning of our students and faculty as well as the professionals in our community.

-• Psychologists
+Psychologists